suman276/Suman-Mondal/README.md

 - 🤝 &nbsp; Open for collaborations in App development projects.
 - 🌐 &nbsp; Visit my [porfolio website](https://www.google.com/) for complete background and contact.
 - 📝 &nbsp; Checkout my [Resume](https://drive.google.com/file/d/1OEd9F2SiULWyFtvDoIC_AcI8bGaJD3h1/view?usp=sharing).
-- :ski: &nbsp; When not coding, I binge watch shows, listen to music or play video games.
+- :ski: &nbsp; When not coding, I might play some guitar, listen to music or read a book.
 - 🌱 &nbsp; Would love to hear about your project and big idea.
 - 🏦 &nbsp; would die a buisness man